benjcunningham/edge-camera/README.md

 <h1 align="center">📸 edge-camera</h1>

-The __rpi-camera__ is a demo of a camera-equipped Raspberry Pi and Jetson Nano, streaming live video, with an object detection overlay, via WebRTC.
+The __edge-camera__ is a demo of a camera-equipped Raspberry Pi and Jetson Nano, streaming live video, with an object detection overlay, via WebRTC.

 Some other fun particulars of the project: